shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

   - /about.html
 ---

 Hello!!
-I'm Shreya, a fourth year PhD student at the University of Pennsylvania, where I currently work with [Penn NLP](https://nlp.cis.upenn.edu/) and the [World Well Being Project](https://wwbp.org/).
+I'm Shreya, a fourth year PhD student at the University of Pennsylvania, where I currently work with [Penn NLP](https://nlp.cis.upenn.edu/).
 I am advised by [Lyle Ungar](https://www.cis.upenn.edu/~ungar/) and [Eric Wong](https://www.cis.upenn.edu/~exwong/).
-My research is supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).
-Previously, I attended the University of Southern California (Fight On!!) where I received a B.S. in Computer Science and Applied Mathematics.
-During my time at USC, I worked with Morteza Dehghani at the [Morality and Language Lab](https://www.mola-lab.org/).
+My research is supported by the [NSF GRFP](https://www.nsfgrfp.org/).
+Previously, I attended the University of Southern California (Fight On!!) where I received a B.S. in Computer Science & Applied Mathematics and worked with Morteza Dehghani at the [Morality and Language Lab](https://www.mola-lab.org/).

 I specialize in cross-cultural NLP, focusing on quantifying and mitigating Anglocentric bias in modern LLMs.
 I am broadly interested in helping LLMs understand subjective constructs that vary across people and cultures, such as linguistic style (e.g. emotion, politeness), implied language, and social norms.